alikindsys/moesharp/README.md

 # moesharp
-Simple downloaded that i've made for twist.moe.
+Simple downloader that i've made for twist.moe.
 Will be integrated as an Aniki module.

 ### [Click here to go to the download page](https://github.com/RORIdev/moesharp/releases)
 ## Requirements for using moesharp